BigPolarBear1/factorization/README.md

 Note: You need to run from the host.
 I'm using wsl2 and ubuntu with CUDA support.
 I don't believe this will work from hyper-v.

 To do: Shift everything so we can use more quadratic coefficients.
 Either we use more quadratic coefficients, which would be the easiest option.
 Or we change the spacing in the interval step with moduli.

+I'm going to go for a run now.
+Changing the quadratic coefficient is easy.. that code is already implemented in QS_variant so its just copy paste...
+I'll add it tomorrow, just stressed today and cant focus.
+And after that I'll just optimize it as good as I can and hopefully by christmas its pushing beyond anything I was doing earlier...